WebAssembly/spec/proposals/exception-handling/Exceptions.md

 tag, the associated data fields cannot be read.

 The `Exception` constructor can take an optional `ExceptionOptions` argument, which can optionally contain `traceStack` entry.
-When `traceStack` is `true`, web VMs can attach a stack trace string to `Exception.stack` field, as in JavaScript's `Error` class.
+When `traceStack` is `true`, JavaScript VMs are permitted to attach a stack trace string to `Exception.stack` field, as in JavaScript's `Error` class. `traceStack` serves as a request to the WebAssembly engine to attach a stack trace; it is not necessary to honour if `true`, but `trace` may not be populated if `traceStack` is `false`.
 While `Exception` is not a subclass of JavaScript's `Error` and it can be used to represent normal control flow constructs, `traceStack` field can be set when we use it to represent errors.
 The format of stack trace strings conform to the [WebAssembly stack trace conventions](https://webassembly.github.io/spec/web-api/index.html#conventions).
 When `ExceptionOption` is not provided or it does not contain `traceStack` entry, `traceStack` is considered `false` by default.